 As her eyes begin to get droopy, she suddenly remembers the long evening prayers, called Taraweeh.
-Usually her family goes to the mosque for these prayers, but since there’s no school and germs are out there, she knows that we can’t go to the mosque this year.
+Usually her family goes to the mosque for these prayers, but this year and last year have been a little different.
 She’s kind of excited to read the prayers with only her family.
 She stands on her prayer mat next to me or her dad and performs salat (prayers).

 My daughter would tell her friends she prayed all night, but the truth is she dozed off five minutes after the prayers started.
 Her dad scooped her up and placed her in her bed so she can sleep dreaming of all that will unfold the next day.

 My daughter will tell her class about the “charity baskets” placed on our shelves.
 The month of Ramadan is also a month of charity.
 Muslims donate their time, money, and food to those that are less fortunate.
 Like fasting is compulsory to all healthy and able people older than 13, so is charity.
 Charity is mandatory for all those who have been blessed so that they may help others in need.

 We teach this concept to our kids by making baskets that the children use to give each other little gifts and notes of encouragement.
 They write kindness notes anonymously and put them in the baskets.
 They know that kindness is a form of charity, too.
 By the end of the month they will accumulate a basket full of notes, homemade gifts, and handmade coupons.
 My daughter tries to peek into her basket when no one is looking!